 1. No skimping on plentiful grass hay, fresh water, and vitamin C. The guinea pig diet is mainly hay; we’re talking about 80% hay.
 Hay is necessary because of its high-fiber content, which helps maintain the guinea pig digestive tract and also wears down constantly growing teeth.
 Water is vital for life.
 It must be fresh and clean daily.
 Guinea pigs need vitamin C from their food because they can’t make it themselves.
 Many guinea pig pellets include added vitamin C, and you can also offer guinea pig-safe fresh veggies and small amounts of fruits rich in vitamin C. Without this vitamin, guinea pigs develop scurvy and could die.

 2. No bad foods or overfeeding of good foods.
 What are bad foods?
 Processed, sugary, salty, and fatty foods top the list.
 Other no-nos include meat, alcohol, caffeine, dairy, or foods that cause gas.
 When in doubt about a food, ask your guinea-pig savvy veterinarian.
 Keep in mind that guinea pigs are herbivores.
-Guinea pigs can eat as much grass hay as they wish, but portion control is needed for pellets, and even healthy treats likes veggies, fruits, and Hey!Berries.
+Guinea pigs can eat as much grass hay as they wish, but portion control is needed for pellets, and even healthy treats likes veggies and fruits.
 Fruit should be offered most sparingly because of its sugar content.

 Guinea Pig Housing Or Environment Mistakes To Avoid